-Applicant must file all the required items 1-7 indicated above within two months from any filing date granted to avoid abandonment.
-Extensions of time may be obtained by filing a petition accompanied by the extension fee under the provisions of 37 CFR 1.136(a).
+Applicant is given ONE MONTH FROM THE DATE OF THIS LETTER, OR TWO MONTHS FROM THE FILING DATE of this application, WHICHEVER IS LATER, within which to file all required items and pay any fees required above to avoid abandonment.
+Extensions of time may be obtained by filing a petition accompanied by the extensions fee under the provisions of 37 CFR 1.136(a).